 You can also find tools for considering medical options and making decisions.
 Patients who use professional decision aids, studies show, are more informed and better understand any risk involved.

 If you’d like to try a decision aid, ask your doctor whether there are tools in place for your specific position.
-If not, try one of these paper, DVD or web tools from Dartmouth-Hitchcock.

 Consider second opinions for big decisions.